Learn tips from dietitians for staying healthy during the holidays and on track with your health goals no matter what comes your way!

 Kids can also be at risk for unhealthy habits this time of year since sugar seems to be everywhere.
 Ward recommends that you “serve kids meals with adequate protein, found in lean meat, low-fat dairy, beans, and legumes combined with fiber-rich foods such as fruits, vegetables, and whole grains to keep kids fuller for longer.
 Try to stick to a normal meal and snack schedule as much as possible.”
 Also, keep snacks out of sight to reduce temptation and freeze goodies to extend their shelf life (and hinder the ability of your child to inhale a whole plate of cookies!).

-Take time to enjoy this time of year, chaos and all.
+Take time to enjoy this time of year, chaos, unprecedented times and all.
 Time flies!
 Before you know it, the clock will strike twelve and the new year will have arrived.
 Find healthy habits that you can adopt this holiday season and work them into your schedule in a meaningful way that will work for you.
 See if you can come up with your own healthy holiday traditions and promote wellness together!